 Getting to the stadium: While taking a rideshare or driving is the most common way to get to Arrowhead, RideKC bus route 47 drops you off nearby.

-People walk on a cement path along a sandy beach with buildings lining one side and palm trees.
+People walk on a path along a sandy beach with buildings lining one side and palm trees.

-View of the sun setting over mountains with a green city in the foreground
+The sun setting over mountains with a green city in the foreground

-June 12, June 15, June 18, June 21, June 25, June 28, July 2, July 10
+Match dates: June 12, June 15, June 18, June 21, June 25, June 28, July 2, July 10

 Why choose Los Angeles: Love it or hate it, Los Angeles is an irresistible mashup of gorgeous beaches, unique canyons, gritty urbanity and gauzy Hollywood glamour.
-Come to L.A. for the icons – the Getty Museum, Venice Beach, Walk of Fame – but stay for the city’s amazing array of neighborhoods, cuisine and cultural outlets.
+Come to LA for the icons – the Getty Museum, Venice Beach, Walk of Fame – but stay for the city’s amazing array of neighborhoods, cuisine and cultural outlets.

 Where is the game?
 SoFi Stadium (aka Los Angeles Stadium)